ontima/portfolioStrat/README.md

 ### Installing

-Download the code and run 'npm init' followed by 'npm start' Application will be available at http://localhost:3000/
+Download the code and run 'npm install' followed by 'npm start' Application will be available at http://localhost:3000/

 ## Running the tests